Firefox2005/onscan.js/README.md

 onScan.js attempts to distinguish between regular input and scan input by measuring input spead, looking for certain prefix and suffix characters, etc. If a scan is detected, it triggers a custom JavaScript event called `scan` for the DOM element specified during initialization.

+In contrast to onScan.js this version supports mobile devices by using the input event instead of/ combined the keydown event.

 There are lot's of options to fine-tune detection of specific scanner models.